rmsrosa/rode_convergence_euler/docs/src/examples/01-wiener_linearhomogeneous.md

 f(t, x, y) = y * x
 ````

-Next we set up the time interval and the initial distribution law for the initial value problem:
+Next we set up the time interval and the initial distribution law for the initial value problem, which we take it to be a [Distributions.Normal](https://juliastats.org/Distributions.jl/latest/univariate/#Distributions.Normal) random variable:

 ````@example 01-wiener_linearhomogeneous
 t0, tf = 0.0, 1.0
 x0law = Normal()
 ````

-The noise is a `WienerProcess` starting at ``y_0 = 0``:
+The noise is a [`WienerProcess`](@ref) starting at ``y_0 = 0``:

 ````@example 01-wiener_linearhomogeneous
 y0 = 0.0